Everything You Need to Know About Dining in Kansas City

 Well-known chefs and buzzy dinner spots provide perfect dining options for any occasion, from first dates and anniversaries to client meetings and birthday celebrations.

-Try Bluestem or Corvino Supper Club & Tasting Room for intricate, coursed meals featuring thoughtfully constructed menus.
+Try Corvino Supper Club & Tasting Room for intricate, coursed meals featuring thoughtfully constructed menus.
 Want something a little more relaxed?
-Settle in at the Bluestem Lounge or the Supper Club side of Corvino to sample more choices.
+Settle in at the the Supper Club side of Corvino to sample more choices.

 Cozy surroundings make for magical evenings at The Antler Room, a Mediterranean small plates establishment in KC’s Union Hill neighborhood.
 For bustling nightlife, hit up seafood specialist Bristol in the Power & Light District.